1961

 See Voter Registration & Direct-Action in McComb MS for preceding events.

 In August, a meeting is held in Clarksdale to formalize COFO.
 Attending are Moses, Jim Forman and a dozen other SNCC workers, Dave Dennis of CORE, James Bevel of SCLC, and others.
 NAACP leader Aaron Henry is elected President, Rev. R.L.T.
 Smith is named Treasurer, attorney Carsie Hall becomes Secretary, and Bob Moses is appointed the COFO state-wide Project Director.
-An agreement is made that CORE will focus its registration efforts in the Mississippi Congressional District centered around Meridian and SNCC will work the other four districts including the Delta region around Greenwood and the Pearl River area around McComb, while SCLC will concentrate on its Citizenship school program throughout the state and the NAACP on the judicial aspects of the struggle.
+An agreement is made that CORE will focus its registration efforts in Mississippi's 4th Congressional District centered around Meridian and Canton, SNCC will work the other four districts including the Delta region around Greenwood and the Pearl River area around McComb.
+For their part, SCLC will continue its Citizenship school program throughout the state, and the NAACP will concentrate on the judicial aspects of the struggle.

 In September, VEP funds COFO organizing projects in the Mississippi Delta counties of Bolivar, Coahoma, Leflore, and Sunflower where SNCC field secretaries are already working.
-Over the following year VEP gives more than $50,000 (equal to $340,000 in 2007) to a number of voter registration projects in Mississippi.
-But against the ferocious resistance of the white power structure little progress is made — less than 4,000 Blacks are added to the Mississippi voter rolls.
+Over the following year VEP gives more than $50,000 (equal to $380,000 in 2012) to a number of voter registration projects in Mississippi.
+But against the ferocious resistance of the white power-structure little progress is made — less than 4,000 Blacks are added to the Mississippi voter rolls.
 In mid-1963, VEP stops funding Mississippi projects in favor of states where there is greater potential of success.

 See Mississippi Voter Registration — Greenwood for continuation.